April Fool's Day (2008 film)

 April Fool's Day is a 2008 American direct-to-video slasher film that is a remake of the 1986 film of the same name.
 It is directed by The Butcher Brothers, also known as Mitchell Altieri and Phil Flores.
 April Fool's Day is described by star Scout Taylor-Compton as "Mean Girls crossed with horror", and was released straight to DVD on March 25, 2008.
-The film received negative reviews from critics and fans.

 Plot

 On April 1, 2007, Desiree Cartier is hosting a party at her mansion for her actress friend Torrance Caldwell.
 Present for a pre-festivities toast are Blaine Cartier, Desiree's brother, who controls their joint inheritance (to Desiree's dislike), U.S. Senate candidate Peter Welling, Peter's "Miss Carolina" fiancée Barbie Reynolds, and the quintet's less wealthy videographer friend Ryan.
 With the party in full swing, Desiree's social nemesis and Ryan's not-so-secret crush Milan Hastings, arrives.
 Also present is chihuahua-toting society reporter Charles Lansford.

 As another in her long string of April Fool's pranks, Desiree suggests Blaine get Milan tipsy on champagne and seduce her in his bedroom upstairs.
 Desiree and several of the others hover by the cracked-open bedroom door, prepared to videotape the affair with the camera Desiree lifted from Ryan.
 However, Milan has a seizure and falls off the balcony to her death.
 The group goes to court, and Blaine loses control of the family's fortune, which shifts to Desiree, but they are found innocent and Milan's death is considered a fatal prank.

 One year later, Desiree, Blaine, Peter, Barbie, Torrance, and Ryan receive anonymous invitations to meet on Milan's grave at noon, April 1, 2008, with the cryptic P.S.
 "I have proof."
 Just after the entire sextet is back together, a messenger comes to the grave with a box containing a letter and a laptop computer.
 The letter says one of the six murdered Milan, and if that person does not confess, all of them will be dead by midnight.
 As a show of intent, the computer has footage of Charles drowning in his pool.